ferlopezm94/typescript-starter/README.md

 ### Installation

-Clone the GitHub repository and user `yarn` to install the dependencies.
+Clone the GitHub repository and use `yarn` to install the dependencies:

 ```
 $ git clone https://github.com/ferlopezm94/typescript-starter.git